bdanklin/remedy/docs/static/API.md

 ## Rest Only
 If you only want to use the REST portion of the provided API, the only process needed is the ratelimiter.
-This can be manually started by calling `Nostrum.Api.Ratelimiter.start_link/1`.
-If you don't want to start Nostrum you can add `runtime: false` to the dependency options.
+This can be manually started by calling `Remedy.Api.Ratelimiter.start_link/1`.
+If you don't want to start Remedy you can add `runtime: false` to the dependency options.